vosechu/keighty.github.io/projects/web.md

 {% include JB/setup %}

 <h2><a href="http://bridgedate.herokuapp.com/">Bridge Date</a></h2>
-<p>Bridge Date is a social media application for helping bridge players find partners, tournaments, and games.</p>
+<p><a href="http://bridgedate.herokuapp.com/">Bridge Date</a> is a social media application for helping bridge players find partners, tournaments, and games.</p>